-1. prior to and up to 30 days

-after the course contract start date: The course will not appear on your transcript and you are eligible for a refund of course fees paid, less the Course Withdrawal Processing Fee and the Course Materials Fee (unless the materials are returned as per the Course Materials Returns and Refund Policy).
+prior to and up to 30 days after the course contract start date: The course will not appear on your transcript and you are eligible for a refund of course fees paid, less the Course Withdrawal Processing Fee, the Students' Union Fee, and the

-- 2. after 30 days and on or before the course contract end date: Your transcript will indicate a "W" (Withdrawal) and credit will not be awarded for the course.
-No refunds will be given. - after the course contract end date: You cannot withdraw after the course contract end date.
+- Course Materials Fee (unless the materials are returned as per the Course Materials Returns and Refund Policy). - 2. after 30 days and on or before the course contract end date: Your transcript will indicate a "W" (Withdrawal) and credit will not be awarded for the course.
+No refunds will be given. - 3. after the course contract end date: You cannot withdraw after the course contract end date.
 If no course work has been completed, a grade of "F" (Failure) will be assigned and recorded on the transcript.
 No refunds will be given.

-Withdrawal requests should be submitted online via the myAU portal, except for withdrawals from nursing practicum courses and health administration practicum courses.
+Withdrawal requests should be submitted online via the myAU of portal, except for withdrawals from nursing practicum courses and health administration practicum courses.